|

 We can achieve this by ensuring that we release material a rope-length

 in time prior to the scheduled consumption on the constraint.
-Previously
+Previously we

-we applied a rule of thumb which was to make the rope length half the current
+applied a rule of thumb which was to make the rope length half the current

 lead time from gating release to the constraint start time.
-We then divided this rope length into 3
+We then divided this rope length into 3 equal

-equal buffer zones.
-Essentially we
+buffer zones.
+Essentially we expect

-front of the constraint) within 2/3rds of the buffer time available.
+the constraint) within 2/3rds of the buffer time available.
 But just how much is most?
 It seems to vary; original estimates seemed

 to be of the order of 90% (4).
 More